-These programs may be taken as stand-alone certificates or applied toward fulfilling requirements for certain degree programs.
+This program may be taken as stand-alone certificate or applied toward fulfilling requirements for certain degree programs.
 Students may take individual courses, but only after passing an audition process to demonstrate musicianship, musical literacy, vocal ability (for some courses) and Hebrew proficiency.
-SJM certificate programs may be taken full time or part time.

 This certificate is designed to train individuals to become cantorial soloists, "sh’lichei tsibbur," ritual directors and Jewish educators who may be called upon to lead or teach tefillah in their synagogues.
 Students receive a basic grounding in "nusah ha-tefillah," cantillation, liturgy, Hebrew language and synagogue skills relevant to the leading of prayer.

 The Certificate in Jewish Sacred Music may be completed as a freestanding certificate; select courses may be applied toward fulfilling requirements for a Bachelor of Arts in Jewish Studies, a Master of Arts in Jewish Studies or a Master of Jewish Education.
 Those seeking admission must set up an interview and vocal audition.

 The curriculum is composed of six courses, including basic Torah and Haftarah cantillation; basic nusach for Shabbat and High Holy Days; liturgy of the synagogue service; and Jewish music survey.
 Two semesters of cantorial coaching are also required.
 This certificate can be completed either online or in a combination of online and on campus classes.
 Completion of the certificate requires demonstation of Hebrew-language proficiency through Hebrew IV as well as an oral examination and written musicianship test.